We will use the planning-app-analyst.xlsx workbook from the downloaded package to configure the application.

 Change the sort_order values using the auto-fill feature and change CC1 to CC2 using search and replace:

-You may use this trick with the SaveToDB add-in anywhere.
+You can use this trick with the SaveToDB add-in anywhere.

 Click Save and then Reload Data and Configuration to update validation lists in the parent columns.

-Now you may use search and replace in the parent column to change parents:
+Now you can use search and replace in the parent column to change parents:

 Click Save and then click Actions, Update hierarchies.

-Now you may repeat the steps to the cost center 3.
+Now you can repeat the steps to the cost center 3.
 Just copy rows of the cost center 2, change sort orders and replace CC2 to CC3.

 The final configuration of account members looks like this:

 Let's open members of the Times dimension.
 Select Times in the dimension_id parameter at the ribbon: